F\"orster resonance energy transfer with transient coherent effects

 To our knowledge, this is an entirely new form of dephasing equation valid in the Förster regime of energy transfer.
 Although Eq. (\ref{eq:ForsterIntDiff}) as a whole is not exact, the derivation of its surprising integral term does not contain any approximations.
 Eq. (\ref{eq:ForsterIntDiff}) remains valid even when the interaction with the bath is absent.
 By itself, it does not introduce any new dephasing.
 This implies that in the Förster regime of energy transfer, no transfer rate associated dephasing is present, and {\it the one-half rule does not apply}.
 Despite its integral form, the numerical solution of Eq. (\ref{eq:ForsterIntDiff}) is not more demanding than the solution of the time-local equation because the integral needs to be only incrementally updated in each time step.
 The non-integral terms of Eq. (\ref{eq:ForsterIntDiff}) have constant factors at large values of $t$.
 If the coherence is to become stationary as the system reaches equilibrium, the imaginary part of the coherence elements has to become zero.
 A non-zero constant imaginary part of the coherence element would lead to an ever increasing integral term and would contradict stationarity at the equilibrium.

 \emph{Quality of the generalized Förster theory.---} To verify that our methodology, denoted here as the generalized Förster theory (gFT), indeed improves on the standard Förster theory \cite{ValkunasMancalBook} and even its recent non-equilibrium version (neqFT) \cite{seibt_ultrafast_2017}, we compare the results of Eqs. (\ref{eq:F_time_non_loc}) and (\ref{eq:ForsterIntDiff}) with the exact solution of the corresponding dynamics of HEOM calculated using QuTiP \cite{lambert_qutipv5_2026}.
 We model the environment with a Drude-Lorentz spectral density, characterized by the reorganization energy $\lambda$, which is a measure of the system-bath coupling strength, and the bath correlation time $t_c$.
 Using the Padé expansion, we obtain the correlation function $C_{ab}(t)$, which, by integration, provides $\dot{g}_{ab}(t)$ and $g_{ab}(t)$ as mentioned above.
 For all the following results, we set $T = 277\text{K}$.
 As a comparative metric for the results, we choose the trace distance $T(\ha \rho, \ha \sigma) = \frac{1}{2}\Tr(\sqrt{(\ha \rho - \ha \sigma)\dg (\ha \rho - \ha \sigma)})$ to define the maximum error with respect to HEOM over a time-interval $\varepsilon = \max_{t \in [t_0, t_1]}T(\hat \rho^{\rm xFT}(t), \hat \rho^{\rm HEOM}(t))$.
-We split it into its population part $\varepsilon_{pop}$ and its coherence part $\varepsilon_{coh}$ (see SI).
+We divide it into its population part $\varepsilon_{pop}$ and its coherence part $\varepsilon_{coh}$ (see SI).
 The neqFT time-dependent relaxation rates quickly converge to standard time-independent Förster rates, and correspondingly, we chose neqFT as the most favorable representation of the standard Förster energy transfer theory.
 We assume that it lacks the initial condition term.
 The gFT which contains the initial condition term can be time-localized yielding the neqFT rates.
-For the purpose of this paper, therefore, the time-localized gFT differs from the neqFT only by the presence of the initial condition term.
+For the purpose of this paper, therefore, the time-localized gFT differs from the neqFT only by the presence of the initial condition term, and we can thus individually study the influence of time non-locality and the initial term on the quality of the simulated dynamics.